k1kolev/info/features/ui-ux-features/tiles.md

 ## Overview

 Information nowadays is everywhere we turn and look.
+And thankfully so, since deep and detailed information is absolutely imperative for performing great with our numerous assignments.
-It is one of the highest-in-value resources we have at our disposal.
+Hence, it is one of the highest-in-value resources we have at our disposal.

+Growing information can quite overwhelm us, though.
+So many companies, customers, partners, and teams around us means we are constantly operating with more and more data.

+Storing this information in a unified, understandable way in a single, secure place is one thing.
+Finding strictly what we need - now, fast - is another.

-Deep and detailed information is absolutely imperative for performing great with our numerous assignments.
-Growing information can quite overwhelm us, though, even when we have it well-arranged.
+, even when we have it well-arranged.